runmathpython/phase-2-project/README.md

 Runing this app, the user clones the repo first, which is located at https://github.com/runmathpython/phase-2-project

-The baked repo is at the location as follows: https://github.com/runmathpython/json-server-template
+The backend repo is at the location as follows: https://github.com/runmathpython/json-server-template

+If not installed, install JSON Server globally on your machine using the command as follows:
+$ npm install -g json-server

-Then, run the following code at the terminal: run npm server npm start
+Then, run the following code at the terminal:
+$ run npm server
+$ npm start

 And developing this app, I've had serveral issues that I have corrected, and those are as follows: